 This resumed investigation is in response to an application made by Nufarm Limited (Nufarm) to the Trade Measures Review Officer (TMRO) on 28 August 2012.
-The application was in response to the Chief Executive Officer (CEO) of Australian Customs and Border Protection Services (Customs and Border Protection) terminating the investigation into the alleged dumping of formulated glyphosate 2 exported to Australia from the People's Republic of China (China).
+The application was in response to the Chief Executive Officer (CEO) of Australian Customs and Border Protection Services (Customs and Border Protection) terminating1 the investigation into the alleged dumping of formulated glyphosate2 exported to Australia from the People's Republic of China (China).

-This statement of essential facts sets out the facts on which the CEO of Customs and Border Protection proposes to base his recommendation in relation to the application.
+This Termination Report No. 183a (TER 183a) sets out the facts on which the Delegate of the CEO of Customs and Border Protection has based the decision to terminate the investigation.